 An employee’s engagement suffers when they’re left to wonder about the quality of their work or, even worse, what exactly their priorities are.
 Some people spend their workdays spinning their wheels because they’ve never been offered any clarity on their objectives.

 Every successful business has goals that trickle down to each department.
 Departmental leaders should then break their goals into role-specific targets for each team member.
-This results in every employee knowing what they’re expected to accomplish and the organization having a game plan for hitting its growth targets that everyone contributes to.
+Goal-setting results in every employee knowing what they’re expected to accomplish and the organization having a game plan for hitting its growth targets that everyone contributes to.

 Managers will also know exactly what to expect from each employee and can share specific feedback on the progress being made toward their goals.
 Accurate feedback is easier to deliver when the company, managers, and each contributing employee are all in alignment with expectations.

-According to SHRM, plenty of well-known brands like General Electric and Deloitte have replaced traditional annual reviews in favor of real-time feedback.
+According to SHRM, plenty of well-known brands like General Electric and Deloitte have replaced traditional annual reviews in favor of regular feedback.
 This isn’t a surprise since companies thrive when people are focused on the right work and employees feel good when they know how they’re doing.

 Use annual reviews to build on previous conversations